-CMA testing generates large amounts of complex data that require a high level of expertise to accurately assess and classify each abnormality detected.
+Chromosomal microarray (CMA) testing generates large amounts of complex data that require a high level of expertise to accurately assess and classify each abnormality detected.
 Our laboratory directors review thousands of CMA tests each year and are actively involved in the field of genomics, helping to create testing standards and shape practice guidelines.
 Our staff are American Board of Medical Genetics and Genomics certified laboratory directors.
 Every CMA test performed at Mayo Clinic is supported by the experience and expertise of our laboratory directors, ensuring we not only provide test results but clinically actionable interpretations.

-Manual review of software output to eliminate common errors such as misidentification, background noise, and failure to detect mosaicism
+Manual review of software output to eliminate common errors, such as misidentification, background noise, and failure to detect mosaicism

-Examination of every copy number finding regardless of size to determine the importance and relevance of gene content rather than a strict reliance on reporting size criteria
+Examination of every copy number finding regardless of size to determine the importance and relevance of gene content, rather than a strict reliance on reporting size criteria

 Integration of historical data on common benign polymorphisms and previously reported abnormalities to improve accuracy of interpretation

-Extensive literature and database searches to ensure accurate and up-to date classification of abnormalities
+Extensive literature and database searches to ensure accurate and up-to-date classification of abnormalities

-Performance of parental studies, when necessary, to determine whether the chromosomal abnormality is inherited or de novo to help determine if it is benign or pathogenic and if future pregnancies are at risk
+Performance of parental studies, when necessary, to determine whether the chromosomal abnormality is inherited or de novo, to help determine if it is benign or pathogenic and if future pregnancies are at risk

 Determination of maternal cell contamination to assess if fetal (not maternal) DNA is available for analysis from prenatal specimens